htmfilho/htmfilho.github.io/_posts/2017-07-04-welcome-to-jekyll.markdown

 but it was significantly slower than Blogger.
 The combination PHP + MySQL is known as low cost, but I was actually moving from free to $200/y, which is too expensive for a slow website.
-After years annoyed with performance, I've decided to migrate to [Jekyll](http://jekyllrb.com), a static website generator that transform plain markdown content into modern web content.
+After years annoyed with performance, I've decided to migrate to [Jekyll](http://jekyllrb.com), a static website generator written in Ruby that transforms plain markdown content into modern web content.

 While the migration from Blogger to WordPress was quite straightforward, the migration to Jekyll was definitely a challenge.
 You are looking at my 3rd and